Prashanti School: Boarding School Project WFF Sponsorship Program

 Prashanti International School (PIS): Day School Project

 The main focus of Prashanti International School is to provide the best education possible for our sponsored children and for the children from the local villages.
-The PIS curriculum has a strong academic and cultural emphasis with a foundation based on the human values of truth, right action, peace, love and non-violence.
-We also stress the importance of service to the community.
+PIS has a strong academic English immersion curriculum.
+This means that English is included in the study of all subjects, as well as formal English instruction, with a focus on written and oral English language literacy.
+The foundation of the program is based on the human values of truth, right action, peace, love and non-violence, and stresses the importance of service to the community and honoring the local culture.

-Over the years it has been our experience that when these young children are given a loving environment and an opportunity for an education, they just blossom beyond our highest expectations.
-The children have little family support, and their future ability to support themselves and their families will depend on their having a solid academic foundation, strong positive values, and fluency in English.
-English is a basic requirement for good jobs in India.
+Over the years it has been our experience that when these young children are given a loving environment and an opportunity for a quality education, they just blossom beyond our highest expectations.
+Their future ability to support themselves and their families will depend on their having a solid academic foundation, strong positive values, and fluency in English.
+English is a basic requirement for academic advancement and for good jobs in India.
 Previously, our students were attending the local Oriya language government schools, where the teaching of English is very sub-standard.
-The excellent instruction at Prashanti International School, with all classes taught in English and an emphasis on values, helps give them the skills they need to thrive and become productive and happy members of their society, and to give back to the community.
+The excellent instruction at Prashanti International School, with all classes taught in English and an emphasis on values, helps give them the skills they need to thrive, become productive and happy members of their society, and to give back to the community.
 Education and values are the keys to breaking the cycle of poverty!

 Please help us grow Prashanti International School!
 Your donation to our PIS Building Fund will have an immediate positive effect on the lives and future of needy children.
 The impact of your giving will affect these children now and will continue to affect others for years to come.
 Just like the ripples in a pond, the changes radiate onwards from these children into their families, their communities, and the future!
 Together, we can help change the world, one child at a time!